tudelft-cs4200/2021/lectures/_posts/2020/2020-09-04-declarative-syntax-definition.md

 ### Reading Material

 The [SEFM 2020] paper gives an overview of SDF3, the language we will use for syntax definition.

+The [LDTA 2012] paper introduced 'template-based syntax definition'.
+(This was one of the results of the master's thesis work of Tobi Vollebregt.)

 ### Tutorial and Talk on SDF3